2026 Kia EV3: Price, Specs and Release Date

 There’s a clear family resemblance here: the Kia EV3 looks like the much larger Kia EV9 has been hit with a shrink ray.
 It features very similar angular front and rear lighting signatures and a boxy look that’s on trend with modern SUVs, emphasized by wheel designs featuring squared-off details.
 However, there’s still an emphasis on aerodynamics with flush front door handles and rear handles that are integrated into the window frames.
 Kia says it has achieved a drag coefficient of 0.263 on the EV3.
 A floating roof line and roof rails complete the modern SUV look.

-An EV3 GT-line version has been announced that will feature a more rugged appearance, which we expect to be the top of the line-up.
+An EV3 GT-line version has been announced that will feature a more rugged appearance.
 The GT-Line features contrasting front lower body trim, an integrated lower bumper with what Kia calls a “triangle wing” configuration, and more black-clad areas.
+A more performance-oriented EV3 GT has also been confirmed, which we expect to be the top of the line and is rumoured to have upwards of 300 horsepower.

 A total of nine exterior colours will be offered globally, two of which are entirely new for the EV3: Aventurine Green and Terracotta.
 It’s not clear whether Kia Canada will choose to bring all of those colour options to our market as of this writing.